English (ENG)

 Attributes: English Area 1 - Writing, English Journalism Track, Undergraduate

-ENG 269 Intro to Mass Communication (3 credits)
+ENG 269 Intro Media &Cultural Studies (3 credits)

 This course focuses on the fundamentals of how mass media operate in America, and globally.
-Students will cover three broad areas: media history, media economics, and the roles of media in society.
-Specifically, students will delve into the nature of electronic information processes and their impact on the emerging global culture.
-Students will use the assigned text as a guide to develop an understanding of the complex connections between media and culture.
-Students will monitor the latest media developments and ongoing coverage of the political, economic and cultural issues affecting our mass media and culture, in order to bridge the gap between media history and contemporary media culture.
+Students will cover three broad areas: media production, distribution, and consumption.
+Specifically, students will acquire knowledge of media as a cultural commodity, and explore the ethical dimensions of its impacts in the production of global culture.
+Students will use the assigned texts as a guide to understand the complex connections between media, culture, and economics.
+Students will apply knowledge of how media operates, in order to analyze and evaluate the latest media developments and ongoing coverage of the political, economic and cultural issues affecting contemporary media culture.

 Attributes: English Area 1 - Writing, English Journalism Track, Undergraduate